flvossen/data-project-group-19/README.md

 # Project Overview

 This repository contains code for analyzing and processing datasets related to the microbiome.
-The code is split into two sections: an R script for performing data analysis and a Python script for machine learning tasks.
+The code is split into two sections: an Rmd script for performing data analysis and a Python script for machine learning tasks.
 The necessary datasets are also included in this repository.

 ## Files and Their Purpose:
 **ResearchQuestions1&2.Rmd:** An Rmd script that addresses specific research questions and performs detailed data analysis.